...

 If the client responds positively, confirm when they plan to make the payment and thank them for their cooperation.
 If they raise concerns, listen patiently and address their issues professionally.

-What to Do If the Payment Is Overdue
+What to Do If the Payment is Overdue

 When payments are overdue, take action promptly and professionally.